TouK/nussknacker/ui/submodules/README.md

 2. `npm start` or `NU_FE_CORE_URL=http://... npm start`
 3. read logs

-Note: `NU_FE_CORE_URL` should point to:
-- NU backend (e.g. `http://localhost:8080`) if you want to use definitions from production build in NU Backend
-- `http://localhost:3000` if you want to use definitions from development mode
+Note: `NU_FE_CORE_URL` should point to NU backend (be default it is `/static` which is a good option for both production build and main client app ran in dev mode)

 ## prod